 Because there is also…

-The Celtic folklore theory that actually attributes the Manx’s missing tail to the fact that this was the last animal to make it on board Noah’s ark!
+The Celtic folklore theory attributes the Manx’s missing tail to the fact that this was the last animal to make it on Noah’s ark!
 And just as the ship was going to set sail, the Manx jumped on board.
+Only to have his tail “chopped” off as Noah slammed the door to his ark.
+This is why the Manx doesn’t have a seat today!

-Totally unreasonable, there is another competing theory that it was Noah’s dog, who was responsible for the Manx losing his tail and in this version of the story it also explains why the Manx ended up on the Isle of Mann because in an effort to get away from Noah’s dog, legend has it that he jumped off the Ark and swam to the Isle of Mann.
+Now, if this sounds unreasonable, there is another competing theory that Noah’s dog was responsible for the Manx losing his tail.
+This version of the story also explains why the Manx ended up on the Isle of Mann because to get away from Noah’s dog, legend has it that he jumped off the Ark and swam to the Isle of Mann.

 What is known for sure is that…

-Over the years, the tailless trait was “establish” on the island and in the early 1920’s, the Cat Fanciers Association (CFA) did decide to “officially” recognize the breed.
-That said however, the Manx breed “must” be a shorthaired variety which left the longhaired “Cymric” version out in the “cold”.
+Over the years, the tailless trait was “established” on the island, and in the early 1920s, the Cat Fanciers Association (CFA) did decide to “officially” recognize the breed.
+That said, however, the Manx breed “must” be a shorthaired variety, which left the longhaired “Cymric” version out in the “cold.”

-As we’ve already said, the most distinctive feature of a Manx cat is their non-existent tail, but not all Manx cats are tailless.
-There are 3 different types that this breed can have:
+As we’ve already said, the most distinctive feature of a Manx cat is its non-existent tail, but not all Manx cats are tailless.
+There are three different types that this breed can have:

-- And “rumpy” the lack of a tail completely.
+- And “rumpy” the lack of a seat completely.

 In general…